saurabhgunjal66/jspm-binary_brains/README.md

 # jspm-binary_brains
-Repository for Inventory Management System
+This is the Repository for Inventory Management System